holdenlee/philosophocle/posts/when-life-gives-you-snow.md

 <!--more-->

 At Philosophocle, we pride ourselves on our broad foundational knowledge - we learn the common epistemological structure beneath all fields, so that we can, in theory, learn any new subject quickly.
 This does, however, not seem to include snowpeople building.
 I often find extremely intelligent Philosophocler students standing outside in the snow, unsure where to start.
-They show me their specifications for dream snowmen and snowwomen on sketch paper that is getting wetter as we speak, asking me questions such as, "How do I make a snowball $x$ inches in diameter?"
+They show me their specifications for dream snowmen and snowwomen on sketch paper that is getting wetter as we speak, asking me questions such as, "How do I make a snowball $x$ centimeters in diameter?"

 "How about putting on some gloves first?"
 I reply.
 Indeed, Snow-Angela, a shrewd businesswoman, is taking advantage of the weather to sell snow gear at 10% markup.
 I give the amateur snowbuilder Snow-Angela's business card[^pf], and tell them to present it at checkout, which will ensure that I get a 9% cut of the profits.